All Products

 Example 1: Create, write to, and query a JSON external table

-This example shows how to create a JSON-formatted external table using a built-in open-source data parser, write data to OSS, and query the data.
+This example shows how to create a JSON external table using the built-in open-source JSON parser, and then write data to and query data from OSS.

 1. Prepare the data.

-Log on to the OSS console and upload the test data file json2025.txt to the external-table-test/json/dt=20250521/ folder in an OSS bucket.
-For more information, see Upload files.
+Log on to the OSS console and upload the test file json2025.txt to the external-table-test/json/dt=20250521/ directory in your OSS bucket.
+For more information, see Upload OSS files.

 CREATE EXTERNAL TABLE mc_oss_extable_name_json